 This answer cannot be automatically answered 'Y' due to the sensitive nature of the operation it is warning about.
 An admin must either assume the risk or abort the install/upgrade.

 Do you want to automatically tune the system for best performance [Y/N]?

-The install process can run a script that will do environment changes on your behalf.
-If you answer yes to this question, the install will ask more in-depth questions to best optimize the OS environment for running Redis Enterprise.
+The install process can run a script that does environment changes on your behalf.
+If you answer yes to this question, the install asks more in-depth questions to best optimize the OS environment for running Redis Enterprise.

-If you answer no, you will manually have to tune the OS for running Redis Enterprise.
+If you answer no, you manually have to tune the OS for running Redis Enterprise.